comptelab/reactivations/README.md

 # reactivations

-Code to replicate figures in "Pinging reveals active, not silent, working memories", Joao Barbosa, Diego Lozano-Soldevilla & Albert Compte
+Code to replicate figures in "Pinging the brain with visual impulses reveals electrically active, not activity-silent working memories", Joao Barbosa, Diego Lozano-Soldevilla & Albert Compte, Plos Biology (in press).
+[Click here for slighly outdated psyarxiv link.](https://psyarxiv.com/qv6fu/)

 IMPORTANT: We did not collect the data analyzed in this paper.
 Consider downloading and citing the original datasets from the original publications.